vizdata-f21/project-1-the_scatterplots/README.md

 ### Approach

-In order to answer this question, we created a map of the United States with the top and bottom 10 ranked cities’ parks scaled by parkland to get a sense of both the geographic distribution of the top and bottom 10 cities, but also how the top and bottom deciles and geographic regions vary by percentage of city that is parkland.
+In order to answer this question, we created a map of the United States with the top and bottom 10 ranked cities’ parks alongside the distribution of percentage of their parkland to get a sense of both the geographic distribution of the top and bottom 10 cities, but also how the top and bottom deciles and geographic regions vary by percentage of city that is parkland.
 A map was the obvious choice for this analysis at it is the most intuitive way to visualize spatial data in a manner familiar to most audiences.

 We also created a visualization of 3 key amenities within these top and bottom 10 city parks (basketball courts, playgrounds, and restrooms) in